autowarefoundation/autoware-documentation/docs/how-to-guides/eagleye-integration-guide.md

-# Eagleye integration guide
+# Eagleye Integration Guide

-This page will show you how to set up [Eagleye](https://github.com/MapIV/eagleye), which is integrated into Autoware.
+This page will show you how to set up [eagleye](https://github.com/MapIV/eagleye), which is integrated into autoware.

 Discussions during the integration are as follows. https://github.com/orgs/autowarefoundation/discussions/3257